mako-framework/docs/04_databases_sql/02_query_builder.md

 }
 ```

-> Note that when using MySQL you might have to configure PDO to use [unbuffered queries](https://php.net/manual/en/mysqlinfo.concepts.buffering.php) for this to work as expected.
+> Note: When using MySQL you might have to configure PDO to use [unbuffered queries](https://php.net/manual/en/mysqlinfo.concepts.buffering.php) for this to work as expected.
 {.warning}

 In addition to using the `yield` method to process large amounts of data you can also use the `batch` method.
 The default batch size is a 1000 records but you can override this using the optional second parameter.